In the USA, trade secrets are protected by the following:

 A party that is dissatisfied with the panel’s decision may seek a rehearing of the proceeding en banc – ie, a rehearing before all (or a substantial number) of the judges of the circuit court.
 En banc hearings are typically reserved for novel questions of law or issues of exceptional importance, and are more likely to be granted if the panel decision conflicts with those of other panels or circuits.

-Issues on appeal are limited to those properly raised in the district court proceedings – claims, defences and/or arguments may be deemed “waived” and the appeals court will ordinarily refuse to consider them.
+Issues on appeal are limited to those properly raised in the district court proceedings – claims, defences, and/or arguments not raised in the district court may be deemed “waived” and the appeals court will ordinarily refuse to consider them.
 A court of appeals defers to the district court’s factual findings unless they are clearly erroneous, which only requires the district court’s account of the evidence to be plausible in light of the record.
 Conclusions of law are reviewed de novo, which means the appellate court reviews the issues with no deference to the district court’s legal analysis.
 This also enables a court of appeals to uphold or overturn a district court’s ruling on alternative legal grounds that were not considered by the district court.

 Civil trade secret misappropriation claims often involve conduct that overlaps not only with the federal EEA but also with state and federal statutes related to criminal mail and wire fraud, digital theft or unauthorised access to protected computers.
 Trade secret owners should consider whether to reach out to the Department of Justice or state investigative agencies in cases of suspected or known misappropriation, especially since the trade secret owner is likely to have conducted a thorough investigation and will have access to unique information regarding its own trade secrets that would not be apparent to government authorities initiating their own investigation.